kyeser/bibliographies/covid-19-music.md

 * Lyman, David.
 2020. “[Music Teaching in the Time of Coronavirus](https://moversmakers.org/2020/07/10/music-teaching-in-the-time-of-coronavirus/).” *Movers & Makers Magazine*, July 10, 2020.
 * Mazelis, Fred.
 2020. “[Classical Musicians Discuss the Impact of the COVID-19 Pandemic](https://www.wsws.org/en/articles/2020/05/06/musi-m06.html).” *World Socialist Web Site*, May 6, 2020.
 * Miller, Ben.
 2020. “[Opera Goes On in Salzburg, With Lots and Lots of Testing](https://www.nytimes.com/2020/07/31/arts/music/salzburg-festival-coronavirus-cosi.html).” *The New York Times*, July 31, 2020.
+* O’Donovan, Heather.
+2020. “[Commanding Conservatories in the Time of COVID-19: How 9 Music Schools Are Adapting as They Reopen This Fall](https://www.wqxr.org/story/conservatories-covid19-music-schools-reopen-fall/).” *WQXR*, September 19, 2020.
 * Oltermann, Philip.
 2020. “[German Coronavirus Experiment Enlists Help of Concertgoers](https://www.theguardian.com/world/2020/jul/20/german-coronavirus-experiment-enlists-help-concertgoers-tim-bendzko).” *The Guardian*, July 20, 2020.
 * Pareles, Jon.
 2020. “[10 Best Quarantine Concerts Online](https://www.nytimes.com/2020/07/21/arts/music/best-quarantine-concerts-livestream.html).” *The New York Times*, July 21, 2020.
 * ———.
 2020. “[Intimacy Is Overrated: Concerts in the Livestream Era](https://www.nytimes.com/2020/07/21/arts/music/livestreams-intimacy.html).” *The New York Times*, July 21, 2020.